 Deliverables Due date 1.
 Activity 1 - Management of lease and licences Maintenance of the eBusiness environment, systems and procedures to support day to day administration of leasing and licensing activities, including industry consultation and liaison and reviewing licence application forms and processes and ESD templates to increase efficiency in application assessments.
-Ongoing Ongoing liaison with relevant government (e.g. Department for Infrastructure and Transport (DIT), Environment Protection Authority (EPA), Attorney-General's Department - Native Title) and non- government agencies (industry peak bodies).
+Ongoing Case management functions (e.g., discussions prior to application submissions, following up on outstanding information or requirements relating to applications).
+As required Ongoing liaison with relevant government (e.g., Department for Infrastructure and Transport (DIT), Environment Protection Authority (EPA), Attorney-General's Department - Native Title) and non- government agencies (industry peak bodies).
 Ongoing Maintenance of internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences.
 Ongoing Continued implementation of an agreement between PIRSA and EPA through workshops and meetings to discuss ways to increase efficiency and reduce red tape (e.g. site assessment requirements).
 Ongoing Annual reconciliation of tuna quota entitlements with lease area to ensure sufficient leasable area is available for the farming of tuna quota.
 Ongoing Process annual production returns from the SBT sector.
 Follow-up unreturned Production returns to ensure licence holders meet their obligations under the Act and ensure information is collated effectively for the development of economic reporting.
 Ongoing Generate annual invoices, collect associated fees and payments, follow up unpaid invoices and monitor payment plans where requested.
-Ongoing Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, via facsimile or e-mail.
+Ongoing Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, e or e-mail.
 Ongoing